blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 Using this unique id, we can construct an XPath <code>"//div[contains(@class,'bbui-dialog') and contains(@style,'visible')]//div[contains(@id,'individualRecordAddDataForm')]"</code> to find the div with this id.
 ![DialogXPathDialogUniqueId]/assets/img/XPaths/(DialogXPathDialogUniqueId)

+****Missing Image here from original docs****

 Then we can add additional search criteria to the XPath to find a button with the text "Save" relative to the [div] with the unique id.
 Search using the XPath <code>"//div[contains(@class,'bbui-dialog') and contains(@style,'visible')]//div[contains(@id,'individualRecordAddDataForm')] /../../../../../../../..//*[text()="Save"]"</code> Only 1 match is found!

 ![DialogFinalXPath](/assets/img/XPaths/DialogFinalXPath.PNG)

-The API of the UAT SDK (Project Blue) provides many XPath constructors for various application components like Panels and Dialogs.
+The API of the {{ stache.config.product_name_short }} provides many XPath constructors for various application components like Panels and Dialogs.
 Refer to our API documentation to see exactly what existing XPath constructors are available, what parameters they require, and what type of elements they try and uniquely locate.

 ## See Also